Finding Aids for Historic Images of Buildings in the UK and Ireland

 - Devon

-Libraries Map Search provides a datebase of map information and
+Libraries Map Search provides a database of map information and

 links to some online maps of the county.